browsermedia/browsercms/README.markdown

     script/server

 If you run the above commands you should see no difference in BrowserCMS's UI.
 If you do, then you found a bug!.
-Edit the file config/initializers/i18n.rb and change the locale to spanish (only Spanish and English translations are available but you can create your own)
+You can switch between the available locales on your installation by clicking on the links at the top of the toolbar.
+These links are only for development purposes will not be present on a production site.

+To choose a locale for a production site, you need to edit the file config/initializers/i18n.rb and explicitly set the default locale.

     I18n.default_locale = :es

-Copy the 12 images located at doc/design/es to public/images/cms replacing the original ones, restart your server and you should see (most) of the UI in Spanish.
+Copy the 12 images located at doc/design/es to public/images/cms replacing the original ones, to see the Spanish version of the butons or create your own (see below).

 ## Pending transaltions